neilm-fourjs/gbc_app/README.md

 ## Building
-This demo was written and tested on Linux and built using GeneroStudio 3.20 and the Makefile is used to setup additional folders and to build the GBC.
+This was written and tested on Linux and built using GeneroStudio 3.20, the Makefile is used to setup additional folders and to build the GBC.
+It assumes you have the GBC project zip downloaded in a folder pointed to by GBCPROJECTDIR.

 ## Database